 To be ready and proactive with this program, it is beneficial to take note of these 7 key strategies.

 1) Research The Firm Extensively

-A tactic that really gives recipients of IT internships an edge is to be prepared with a range of knowledge about the business itself.
+A tactic that really gives those preparing for IT internships an edge is to be prepared with a range of knowledge about the business itself.
 From the type of client base that the brand deals with to the establishment history of the enterprise to the department locations, the divisions of staff departments and the stated objectives of the firm, this is all key data to examine.
 When individual projects and tasks arise, it will be easier to place them in context.